Xkernel: Principled Performance Tunability of Operating System Kernels: Introduction

 Achieving this goal is challenging.
 First, the system must precisely identify all instructions that consume the original constant, in the presence of sophisticated compiler transformations such as constant folding and strength reduction.
 Any missed or incorrectly replaced instructions may leave unsafe remnants in the running kernel.
 Second, the system must generate the instructions based on the new value, as well as the tuning policies, without recompilation.
 Finally, the kernel execution may have already produced side effects on runtime state, and any update must not cause conflicts on them.

 We introduce {\em Scoped Indirect Execution (SIE)}, a novel mechanism that addresses the aforementioned challenges.
-Our key insight is that a constant---unlike arbitrary code---has structural semantics: its influence enters the architectural state at a specific point and manifests through a small instruction sequence.
-This property enables safe, in-situ tuning of the \perfconst without recompilation or rebooting.
+Our key insight is that a constant---unlike arbitrary code---has structural semantics: its influence enters the machine state (registers or memory) at a specific point and manifests through a small instruction sequence, enabling safe, in-situ tuning of the \perfconst without recompilation or rebooting.
 For a \perfconst, the point where its value enters registers or memory, is {\em well-scoped}: it can be identified by static analysis and be represented by a symbolic state expression agnostic to compiler optimizations; moreover, it is small enough (typically several instructions) to analyze for side effects.

-SIE leverages this structure to identify the precise binary region where the \perfconst affects runtime system state, termed a {\em critical span}, by deriving the symbolic relationship between the \perfconst and the affected registers or memory.
+SIE leverages this structure to identify the precise binary region where the \perfconst affects runtime machine state termed a {\em critical span}, by deriving the symbolic relationship between the \perfconst and the affected registers or memory.
 Within this span, SIE inserts a set of {\em indirections}: small code snippets tied to specific kernel address locations.
-When execution reaches these locations, the indirections update the architectural state to reflect the new value as per policy.
+When execution reaches these locations, the indirections update the machine state to reflect the new value as per policy.
 Once execution leaves the critical span, the resulting state matches what would have occurred had the \perfconst been changed directly in the binary.
 The kernel binary remains untouched; all modification occurs indirectly and locally.

 To ensure safety, SIE analyzes how effects from the critical span propagate to derive a second region, the {\em safety span}, which encapsulates all consumption of constant-dependent state.
 At runtime, indirections are enabled only when the execution is outside the safety span, ensuring that updates never occur while the original effects are still in flight.